-Between Souris Head $(46^{\circ}20'N, 62^{\circ}17'W)$, a wooded bluff, and Cape Spry (Spry Point), 7 miles to the SW, there are several bays separated by sharp, steep headlands and points of red sandstone.
+Between Souris Head $(46^{\circ}20'N, 62^{\circ}17'W)$ , a wooded bluff, and Cape Spry (Spry Point), 7 miles to the SW, there are several bays separated by sharp, steep headlands and points of red sandstone.

-117 Rollo Bay has depths of 7 fathoms (12.8 m) over sand, and is a poor anchorage with onshore winds.
+Rollo Bay has depths of 7 fathoms (12.8 m) over sand, and is a poor anchorage with onshore winds.
 There are lesser depths on the west side of the bay because of silting from Fortune River.

-- Bay Fortune (Fortune Bay), an expansion of Fortune River inside projecting sand spits and breakwaters, is suitable for small craft and can be navigated as far as the settlement of Fortune Bridge, 2 miles upstream.
-The river is reported to be deep and clear of obstructions beyond a bar close inside the entrance. - The entrance, close north of Abells Cape (Cape Abell), is narrow between two wharves, with a depth of 11 feet (3.4 m) reported in mid-channel.
+Bay Fortune (Fortune Bay), an expansion of Fortune River inside projecting sand spits and breakwaters, is suitable for small craft and can be navigated as far as the settlement of Fortune Bridge, 2 miles upstream.
+The river is reported to be deep and clear of obstructions beyond a bar close inside the entrance.

+The entrance, close north of Abells Cape (Cape Abell), is narrow between two wharves, with a depth of 11 feet (3.4 m) reported in mid-channel.
 A breakwater, in disrepair, extends east from the north wharf.
 The approach channel, marked by buoys, has a reported depth of 5 feet (1.5 m).
 Bay Fortune provides good shelter from all but persistent NE winds, which make the approach difficult.

 The north wharf at the entrance is 70 feet (21 m) long.
 A berthing face 300 feet (91 m) long, extends east from the wharf, with depths ranging from 2 to 4 feet (0.6 to 1.2 m) alongside.
 On the south side, two L-shaped wharves form a boat basin.
 The east wharf has a face 115 feet (35 m) long with a least depth of 4 feet (1.2 m) on either side.
 The east face of the basin dries, as does the south face, 220 feet (67 m) long.
 The west L-shaped wharf has an outer face 135 feet (41 m) long with a least depth of 4 feet (1.2 m) on either side.
 The west face of the basin has a face 150 feet (46 m) long with depths of 4 to 7 feet (1.2 to 2.1 m) alongside.
+There is a launching ramp at the SW corner of the basin.
+This facility is lighted, water and electricity are available.